-What makes up an optimized post-click experience?
+What makes up an optimized post-click landing page?

-1. The landing page: This is the dedicated page visitors land on after they click your ad.
+1. The post-click landing page: This is the dedicated page visitors land on after they click your ad.
 The purpose of this step is to reassure the visitor they’ve landed in the right place with message matching and persuade them to click the CTA/convert for your offer.

 2. Thank You Page: The thank you page validates the visitors’ visit, nurtures a relationship with them and increases the chances of retention.

 Simply put, post-click optimization is the stage in the funnel that converts clicks into conversions.

 The post-click landing page is the standalone page that visitors land when they click an ad.
 The purpose of the post-click landing page is two-fold:

 - Reassure visitors they’ve come to the right place from the ad click – this is done via message matching (more on this below).

 - Persuade visitors to click the CTA button and convert – this is done via a contrasting CTA button, 1:1 conversion ratio, designing with the F-pattern or Z-Pattern, and white space.